About the tour

 Statue of the Stone Virgin

-The statue of a young girl, which symbolises the invincibility of the Fortress, is located on the westernmost tip of the Madonna Bastion in the New Fortress.
-The girl holds a laurel wreath in her hand and there is a Latin inscription “NEC ARTE NEC MARTE” under the statue, which means: Neither by trick nor by force.
+The statue of a young girl, symbolizing the invincibility of the Fortress, is located at the westernmost tip of the Madonna Bastion in the New Fortress.
+The girl holds a laurel wreath in her hand, and beneath the statue is a Latin inscription, “NEC ARTE NEC MARTE,” meaning “Neither by trick nor by force.”

 Army Barracks

-With its 540 meters in length, it is one of the longest buildings in Central Europe.
+At 540 meters in length, it is one of the longest buildings in Central Europe.

 Headquarters Building